creativenull/projectlocal.vim/README.md

 + shell commands
 + write commands

-**projectlocal-vim** tries to tackle this by not using `set secure` or `set exrc` but by sourcing your project-level local configurations in a safe manner.
+**projectlocal.vim** tries to tackle this by not using `set secure` or `set exrc` but by sourcing your project-level local configurations in a safe manner.

 ### How it works

-If for the first time you open a project directory in vim, **projectlocal-vim** will check for a local config file.
+If for the first time you open a project directory in vim, **projectlocal.vim** will check for a local config file.
 If it finds one, then it will prompt you to allow executing the code within that file.

 On the next time it will remember the local config file, and if no changes were made to it - then it will continue sourcing it without asking since the last permission allowed it to source.
 The only time it will ask you afterwards is when the local config file was changed.

-This means, that **projectlocal-vim** will again prompt you to accept the changes and re-source the local config file.
+This means, that **projectlocal.vim** will again prompt you to accept the changes and re-source the local config file.
 It's designed to make sure that any change should go through the user first before sourcing it.

 Essentially, the goal of this plugin is to help you safely source your local configurations in a project.